 Remember, the key to a good kettlebell swing is focusing on the hip hinge.
 Please don’t make the mistake a lot of people make by squatting and then using their upper body strength to lift the kettlebell.

-Follow these guidelines to ensure you’re doing a kettlebell swing correctly:
+Follow the below eight steps to ensure you’re doing a kettlebell swing correctly:

 - Start with the kettlebell on the ground about six inches in front of you